-Compliance with the provisions of the County Water District of Billings Heights' bond resolution relating to \$3,525,000 Water Revenue Bonds (DNRC Drinking Water State Revolving Loan Program) consisting of \$538,000 Series 2011 Bond, \$2,987,000 Series 2016 Bond, and \$2,200,000 Series 2017 Bond and related regulations is the responsibility of County Water District of Billings Heights' management.
+Compliance with the provisions of the County Water District of Billings Heights' bond resolution relating to \$5,725,000 Water Revenue Bonds (DNRC Drinking Water State Revolving Loan Program) consisting of \$538,000 Series 2011 Bond, \$2,987,000 Series 2016 Bond, and \$2,200,000 Series 2017 Bond and related regulations is the responsibility of County Water District of Billings Heights' management.
 As a part of obtaining reasonable assurance about whether the financial statements are free of material misstatement, we performed tests of County Water District of Billings Heights compliance with the bond resolution and related regulations.
-However, our objective was not to provide an opinion on overall compliance with the bond resolution and related regulations.
+However, our objective was not to provide an opinion on overall compliance with the bond resolution and related regulations and related regulations.
+Accordingly, we do not express an opinion of County Water District of Billings Heights compliance with those provisions.